 Current Issues of Interest:

 This page lists current issues in the federal or state legislature, along with ways to impact legislation.
 Action alerts on important pending legislative issues are emailed to the NAC membership for their use.
 NAC members are encouraged to inform the NAC office of potential or pending legislation of interest to the foodservice industry.

 -Regulation on Refrigerants and Insulation (SNAP)

 -Sugary Beverage Bans

 -ACA – Affordable Care Act

-Here is a sample letter, used by our members to send to their legislators regarding the proposed New York City Large Beverage Ban.
+Here are some sample letters, used by our members to send to their legislators.
 Member either used this letter or some of the contents to draft their own.

 You can find the legislators that represent your area by clicking here.

 June 1, 2012